Pet Safety Tips for the Winter Holidays

 - House Pine – toxic to cats and dogs.
 Toxic principle: Unknown.
 Ingestion of pine needles can cause gastrointestinal upset and lethargy.
 Tree water may contain bacteria, fertilizer, molds, or other substances that cause gastrointestinal upset.

 - Mistletoe (American or European) – toxic to cats and dogs.
-Toxic principle: Oxalbumin and pharatoxin viscumin in berries or leaves leads to severe gastrointestinal upset and cardiovascular (low blood pressure, low heart rate, etc.) and neurologic (collapse, unusual behavior, etc.) abnormalities.
+Toxic principle: Oxalbumin and pharatoxin viscumin in berries or leaves lead to severe gastrointestinal upset and cardiovascular (low blood pressure, low heart rate, etc.) and neurologic (collapse, unusual behavior, etc.) abnormalities.

 - Poinsettia – nontoxic to cats and dogs.
 Poinsettia gets a bad rap as being a highly-toxic seasonal plant, but it’s not completely innocuous as the latex-like sap contained under the skin’s surface can cause salivation and gastrointestinal upset.